-On Going Structure
+Explore On Going

-Owen Sheers splits On Going into four stanzas with four lines each, a quatrain form.
+Owen Sheers splits ‘On Going’ into four stanzas with four lines each, a quatrain form.
 This regularity is comforting, reflecting the delicate nature of the topic Sheers is dealing with.
 The regularity, with lack of any disruptive features and focus on soothing sibilance allows for the tone to take on a quiet kind of mourning.

 The gentle and respectful tone used by Sheers reflects his extreme fondness for his grandmother, honouring her in her final moments.
-The poem is intensely intimate, and incredibly beautiful.
+The poem is intensely intimate and incredibly beautiful.

 You can read the full poem here.

 During her final moments, Jean Sheers requested that medical intervention would not be taken.
 She asked to be disconnected from the machines which were keeping her alive.
-During her final moments she was surrounded by family, with Sheers immortalising the intimate moment through On Going.
+During her final moments, she was surrounded by family, with Sheers immortalizing the intimate moment through ‘On Going’.

-On Going Analysis
+Analysis of On Going

 Title – ‘On Going’

 This poem is dedicated to Sheers’ grandmother, recounting the final moments before her death.
-The title reflects that, with On Going a representation of her passing.
+The title reflects that, with ‘On Going’ a representation of her passing.

 Yet, the title can also be interpreted as the homophone ‘Ongoing’, which has the implications of a life which continues.
 This is of course reflecting on the possibility of an afterlife, with Sheers stating that although gone, perhaps his grandmother lives on in another plane.

-Although On Going is about Sheers’ own grandmother, he extends the connotations to encompasses all dying people, ‘as there always are’ suggesting a link to many situations of the same event.
+Although ‘On Going’ is about Sheers’ own grandmother, he extends the connotations to encompasses all dying people, ‘as there always are’ suggesting a link to many situations of the same event.
 It is a reflection on death, having both personal tones reflected against the reality of this scene for many people.

 The focus on the ‘soul’ mimics the idea of the homonym title, with the connotation of a ‘soul’ suggesting something which outlives the body.
 Although her physical body is dying in this scene, Sheers is looking at the ‘soul’ as something that will continue on.
-The body is represented through the title, On Going, while the ‘soul’ through the homonym, ongoing.
+The body is represented through the title, ‘On Going’, while the ‘soul’ through the homonym, ongoing.

 The representation of Sheers’ grandmother as an ‘ancient child’ furthers the exploration of the failings of the human body.
-The process of ageing has changed the body, leaving the woman frail, evaluating ‘fragile’ at the beginning of the line.
-The suggestion that she has become a ‘child’ through her ageing points to her inability to do things for herself.
-The failing of the human body is paramount in On Going, a tragic look into the final moments of life.
+The process of aging has changed the body, leaving the woman frail, evaluating ‘fragile’ at the beginning of the line.
+The suggestion that she has become a ‘child’ through her aging points to her inability to do things for herself.
+The failing of the human body is paramount in ‘On Going’, a tragic look into the final moments of life.

 Stanza three pulls focus away from the sterility of the mechanical.
-Opposed to the measurements from the first stanza, Sheers focuses on human connection as the true focus of On Going.
+Opposed to the measurements from the first stanza, Sheers focuses on human connection as the true focus of ‘On Going’.
 Although tragic, this poem is actually very touching, focusing on the love between Sheers and his grandmother.